Cooperative Operation of the Fleet Operator and Incentive-aware Customers in an On-demand Delivery System: A Bi-level Approach: Numerical results

 \section{Numerical results}

-In this section, extensive simulations are carried out to validate \textit{a)} the superiority of proposed bi-level model in saving the delivery cost for customer and reducing the operation cost for operator, as well as \textit{b)} the performance of proposed BDD method in computation time savings and the reduction of the number of iteration compared with the GBD method.
+In this section, extensive simulations are carried out to validate \textit{a)} the superiority of the proposed bi-level model in saving the delivery cost for customers and reducing the operation cost for the operator, as well as \textit{b)} the performance of proposed BDD method in computation time savings and the reduction of the number of iterations compared with the GBD method.